BK Racing: Car No. 23 history

 J. J. Yeley at Sonoma in 2015.

 On January 27, 2015, it was announced that J. J. Yeley, who had been the interim driver of the No. 83 following Ryan Truex's release in late 2014, would be joining the team full-time.
 It was subsequently revealed that Yeley would be driving the No. 23, with Bowman departing for Tommy Baldwin Racing.
 At Richmond in April, Yeley gave up his seat to teammate Jeb Burton after Burton failed to qualify his ESTES-sponsored 26 car.
 In August, prior to the fall race at Darlington, it was announced that Yeley and Burton would switch rides on a permanent basis.
 Also for Darlington, the team unveiled a retro scheme to honor Burton's father Ward, with the ESTES-sponsored Toyota replicating the Caterpillar Inc. cars Ward drove for Bill Davis Racing.
 After making his first seven attempts in the No. 23, Burton failed to qualify at Talladega; this is the first time the No. 23 has failed to qualify.
-Burton would qualify for the next three races before missing the race again in the season-finale at Homestead-Miami.
+Burton would qualify for the next three races before missing the race again in the season-finale at Homestead.
 Burton would finish the season 38th in the driver points and third in the Rookie of the Year standings, while the No. 23 slipped once again to 40th in the owner points.